-NIC Foundation awards: The North Island College annually recognizes new and continuing students with financial need and students who achieve academic excellence

-- with scholarships and bursaries.
-View NIC's Awards online or visit any NIC campus or centre to pick up a booklet. - Entrance awards: Apply to UVic Dual Admission at NIC, and you automatically qualify for \$1,000 to \$20,000 in UVic entrance awards, available over four years to Grade 12 students who achieve 85 per cent or higher in university eligible courses.
+- NIC Foundation awards: The North Island College annually recognizes new and continuing students with financial need and students who achieve academic excellence with scholarships and bursaries.
+View NIC's Awards online or visit any NIC campus or centre to pick up a booklet. - Entrance awards: Apply to UVic Dual Admission at NIC, and you will be eligible for \$1,000 to \$20,000 in UVic entrance awards, available over four years to Grade 12 students who meet UVic's GPA requirements.
 Your scholarship will be deferred until you've registered in 12 units in two consecutive terms of study at UVic.
-See UVic's Entrance Scholarships for Undergraduates for details. - General and specific scholarships and bursaries: Let UVic Dual Admission open the door to the many scholarships and bursaries available to UVic students.
+See UVic's Entrance Scholarships for Undergraduates for details.

+• General and specific scholarships and bursaries: Let UVic Dual Admission open the door to the many scholarships and bursaries available to UVic students.
 The university offers scholarships based on your grades, named awards based on your extra-curricular activities or field of study, and bursaries to students with demonstrated financial need.
-See UVic's Scholarships, Medals, and Prizes for details. - Athletic awards: Become eligible to compete at UVic and access UVic's athletic scholarships.
-Combine NIC and UVic courses to meet your enrolment requirements, while meeting the academic requirements for student athletes.
-See UVic's Awards, Bursaries, and Scholarships in Athletics for details.
+See UVic's Scholarships, Medals, and Prizes for details.